CCDirectLink/CCModDB/CCMOD-STANDARD.md

 - `version` - Uses the [semver](https://semver.org/) format
 - `title` - Title shown to users.
 Can be localized
 - `description` - Description shown to users.
 Can be localized
-- `homepage` - Put your GitHub repository link here
+- `homepage` (Optional) - Put your mod homepage link here (don't put your repository link here)
+- `repository` - Put your repository link here.
+Non GitHub links will be missing CCModManager functionality
 - `tags` (Optional) - A list of mod tags.
 Read what tags are availible below in Mod tag list
 - `authors` - Either a string or an array of mod authors
 - `icons` (Optional) - Mod icon.
 Currently only the size of 24x24 pixels is supported